 Who would you hire?
 A person down on their luck or full of positive energy?

 “You Get back What You Send Out.”

 Create a supportive community around you.
 Don’t allow self-doubt to keep you from moving forward.
 Be energized.
 Become excited, looking forward to a new chapter in your life!

 • It’s not personal.
+Get your face or résumé in front of every friend or potential career opportunity.
 Don’t let false pride slow you down.
-Get your face or résumé in front of every friend or prospective career opportunity.

-• Run the numbers.
-Get as many interviews and résumés sent as possible.
+• Run up the numbers.
+Get as many interviews and résumés sent out as possible.
 Make it fun!
-Run up the interview numbers.

-• Be proud of every “No.” Don’t fret over rejections; it will only diminish your self-confidence.
+• Be proud of every “No.” Don’t fret over rejections; it will diminish your self-confidence.

 Protect Your Privacy

 Almost all employers (93% to be exact) say they will search social media profiles during the interview process.
 While not limited to these, the most common for recruiters to screen candidates are on LinkedIn, Twitter, and Facebook.

 Make your accounts private when necessary.
 Crazy drinking parties or political statements, for example, can end a possible interview.
 Make your Facebook page Private.